greguz/fluido/README.md

 #### writable(options)

 Create a new writable stream.
+To enable concurrent mode, use `concurrency` option.

 #### duplex(options)